AyHelloWorld/cryptoshop/README.md

 The two authentication (master and internal) are calculated with the encrypted data.
 NOT WITH CLEAR DATA.

-The decryption routine read the two hmac code in the encrypted file, and compare it with the calculated values. py_cryptoshop use a constant timing algorithm verification to prevent Timing Attack.
+The decryption routine read the two hmac code in the encrypted file, and compare it with the calculated values.
+Cryptoshop use a constant timing algorithm verification to prevent Timing Attack.
 Not a naive <i>if hamac1 == hmac2</i>

 ##Requirement
 - Python >= 3